tmikeschu/career-development-curriculum/module_two/cold_outreach_i.md

 ### Closing & Next Steps
 Reminder of how this fits into overall narrative of PD and next steps -- you'll be expected to complete your deliverable, and you're also expected to start building a network from contacts available at Turing.

+One of your deliverables in Module 4 is to write cold outreach emails to contacts from companies you're interested in working for.